mi-shraban/Brain_Tumor_Detection/README.md

-# Brain Tumor Detector from MRI Scans
+# Brain Tumor Detector Training & Tesing

 A CNN-based deep learning model to classify brain MRI scans into 4 categories: No Tumor, Glioma, Meningioma, and Pituitary tumor.